therealOri/Genter/linux/README.md

 # Notice
-They new Keygen function being used called Scrypt relys on system resources.
+They new Keygen function being used called Argon2 that relies on system resources.
 It is recomended to have at least 8GB of ram/memory when making a key.

 I have not tested with like 4GB of ram/memory but a virtual machine with 2GB of ram will not work.
 If you have a system with 4GB or memmory/ram, please try it out and then get back to me in the [discussions](https://github.com/therealOri/Genter/discussions/14) area.